Understanding the past is one of the first steps towards a more equitable future.

 This program is being coordinated by ULI’s Building Healthy Places Initiative with support from the Robert Wood Johnson Foundation.

-ULI BC’s goal under the Partnership for Health Equity Program is to break down the systemic barriers to housing for Indigenous, Black and other racialized populations in our Province.
+ULI BC’s goal under the Partnership for Health Equity Program is to break down the systemic barriers to housing for Indigenous populations in our Province.
 By convening key stakeholders and gathering critical data, we hope to facilitate critical forums and create tools for the local real estate sector that will improve access to safe, affordable housing and promote increased health, wellbeing and long-term social sustainability.

 Throughout the fall of 2021 and all of 2022, ULI BC will be looking to its members, partners, stakeholders and guests for opportunities to engage and be a part of this important discussion for change.